Sbotga/info/legal/TOS.md

 You agree not to use the service for any unlawful purpose, or to engage in any activity that could harm or interfere with the normal operation of the service.
 This includes, but is not limited to:
 - **Spamming** or sending excessive messages.
 - **Hacking** or attempting to break, modify, or gain unauthorized access to the service.
+- **Cheating** or using bots, scripts, or automated tools to manipulate the service.
 - **Harassment** of other users or any conduct that violates Discord's Terms of Service.

 Any misuse of the service may result in suspension or termination of your access.